Wonthaggi railway line: Traffic

 By 1928, twelve return passenger services also ran on the line per week, with a journey time from Flinders Street station to Wonthaggi taking approximately four hours.

 The introduction of diesel rail motors in the 1950s saw a reduction in journey times for passenger services on the line to around three hours by 1954, but service frequency was now eleven return passenger services operating per week.

 Decline and closure

 The conversion of Victorian Railways from steam to diesel-electric power during the 1950s and 1960s reduced demand for black coal and in 1968 the mine closed.
 Passenger services from Nyora to Wonthaggi were withdrawn on 4 December 1977 with the last train being a 153hp Walker railmotor.
 By this time the general decline of Victorian branch line network saw services being withdrawn from a number of lines, and the Wonthaggi line closed on 21 November 1978 when a final goods train returned to Melbourne with staff equipment from stations along the line.

-The track was dismantled in 1988 and the southern section from Anderson to Wonthaggi has been developed as the Bass Coast Rail Trail.
+The track was dismantled in 1988 and the southern section from Woolamai to Wonthaggi has been developed as the Bass Coast Rail Trail.